What type of file will I get for the Kindle?

 What happens if I find some typos after you’ve formatted my book/once I’ve published my book?

 We realize that no matter how often the manuscript is checked, typos often slip through.
-For some reason they often become more visible once the manuscript has been converted to another format (eg: from Word to Kindle – there is something about seeing the book in a different layout that makes the typos easier to spot).
+For some reason, they often become more visible once the manuscript has been converted to another format (eg: from Word to Kindle – there is something about seeing the book in a different layout that makes the typos easier to spot).
 We are happy to fix a “reasonable” number of typos for free.
 We consider “reasonable” to be ~30 typos.
 If you have more changes, we will have to charge a fee for the time involved.

 The best way to send us your changes is to use the Track Changes feature in Word.
+We have a video tutorial on how to use track changes created by one of our editors here.

 I’d like to add a page or two at the front/back of the book you formatted.